 The Graduate School is pleased to announce its internal fellowship competition for the 2019-2020 academic year.
 You will be able to apply for these fellowships through our online admissions system (SLATE).

 The Jorgensen Fellowship (JF) and the Harriott Fellowship (HF) are available to outstanding young scholars who have been admitted to doctoral programs at the University of Connecticut.
-The Crandall Fellowship is available to outstanding young scholars who have been admitted to master’s programs at the University.
+The Crandall Fellowship (CF) is available to outstanding young scholars who have been admitted to master’s programs at the University.
 These fellowships are intended to recruit and support the most promising students entering graduate programs at the University of Connecticut.
 Recipients of these fellowships will represent the very best applicants to graduate programs at the University.
 In addition, to be eligible for either the HF or CF fellowship, applicants must demonstrate a commitment to enhancing diversity in higher education and/or a commitment to enhancing diversity in their field of study.